 B. Slowly straighten right knee to bring right foot toward the ceiling, being careful not to release tennis ball.

 C. Slowly bend right knee to return to starting position.
 Repeat on opposite side.

 Extend and Release Hamstring Press

-A. Lie on your back with left knee bent and left foot on floor.
-Straighten right leg and place right foot on plyometric box in front of you.
+A. Lie on back with left knee bent and left foot on floor.
+Straighten right leg and place right foot on plyometric box in front of body.

 B. Bring straight right leg toward face.

 C. Slowly lower right leg with control to return to starting position.
 Repeat on opposite side.